-To finding new roads.
+To find new roads.

 From climbing the mountains

-To meeting new folks.
+To meet new folks.

 Where else you can find this bond made quickly with the people from across the countries.
-The hostel is the place I look for in every city.
+The Hostel is the place I look for in every city.

 Let me share a sweet moment –